 - Writing a senior thesis pertaining to global health or health policy in one's concentration.
 One term of the senior thesis tutorial will double count for the concentration and secondary field.

-- Adding a thesis chapter on the global health or health policy implications of a science thesis.
+- Adding a thesis chapter on the global health or health policy implications of a hard science, engineering, or computer science thesis.
 One term of the senior thesis tutorial will double count for the concentration and secondary field.

 - Writing a research paper related to global health or health policy in GHHP 99: Research in Global Health and Health Policy.